howardtech/HPE_Tools/README.md

 # HPE_Tools
-Repo for all Tools I created for HPE Equipment
+Project Repo for Tools for Synergy and Proliant Servers